Project will relieve constraints,

-An initiative to relieve congestion on New York’s transmission grid to allow free flow of electricity, including the power generated from renewable sources located upstate, will provide important benefits to state residents, and especially to Central Hudson customers.
+Transmission bottlenecks, which constrain power flows, have historically raised the cost of electricity for all New Yorkers by hundreds of millions of dollars each year.
+An initiative to relieve the bottlenecks and congestion on New York’s transmission grid by upgrading lines would allow the free flow of electricity (including power generated from renewable resources), and would provide important benefits to state residents, especially Central Hudson customers.

-New York State Public Service Commission is seeking proposals from utility companies and private developers on transmission projects that that best address these bottlenecks while providing benefits to residents and businesses.
-The proposal submitted by the utility companies, including Central Hudson, will largely utilize existing transmission corridors and statewide is projected to create nearly 6,000 direct jobs; save annually up to $376 million in electric costs; generate up to $40 million in property tax revenues for municipalities; facilitate wind generation in New York; and reduce power plant emissions by 227,000 tons.
+Central Hudson believes the long-term solution in the supply-demand imbalance lies in upgrading the electric transmission lines and is currently working on a proposal, with other New York State utilities, for the New York State Public Service Commission.
+The NYSPSC is seeking proposals from utility companies and private developers on transmission projects that best address these bottlenecks while providing benefits to residents and businesses.
+Central Hudson’s and the utility companies’ proposals would largely utilize existing transmission corridors and is projected to create nearly 6,000 direct jobs statewide; annually save up to $376 million in electric costs and generate up to $40 million in property tax revenues for municipalities; facilitate wind generation in New York; and reduce power plant emissions by 227,000 tons.
 Although several proposals have been introduced by various parties, only one, if any, will be approved in each area by the Public Service Commission.

-The process for evaluating each proposal is in the very early stages, and more detailed information on each proposal will be submitted in coming months, with ample opportunity for public comment and community participation.
+The process for evaluating each proposal is underway, and more detailed information will be submitted in coming months, with ample opportunity for public comment and community participation.